Skip to main content

 Overview

-Overture Maps transportation theme is the collection of features and attributes that describe the infrastructure and conventions of how people and objects travel around the world.
-Transportation data includes highways, footways, cycleways, railways, ferry routes, and public transportation.
+The Overture transportation theme is the collection of LineString and Point features that describe the infrastructure and conventions of how people and objects travel around the world.
 The dataset contains two features types: connector and segment.
+The three subtypes within segment -- road, rail, and water -- contain familiar categories of transportation data: highways, footways, cycleways, railways, ferry routes, and public transportation.

-You might use Overture Maps transportation data and schema for:
+You might use the Overture transportation data for:

 • mapping: rendering a map of connected roads and paths.